Shame, Shame, Puppy Shame & other expressions of sexual suppression

 Vagina.
 Clitoris.
 Vulva.

 There’s a good chance that just reading these words makes you uncomfortable.
-My work and training is in pelvic health among women so I now throw these words around like confetti, but I know I was self-conscious and embarrassed when the topic of bodies and sexuality came up when I was growing up.
+My work and training is in pelvic health among those who identify as women so I now throw these words around like confetti, but I know I was self-conscious and embarrassed when the topic of bodies and sexuality came up when I was growing up.
 I still remember feeling ultra-uncomfortable when I accidentally watched Titanic with my parents in a theatre and had to sit through the scene where Leo DiCaprio paints Kate Winslet nude.
-Amma covered her face with her hands and Appa looked down and around angrily muttering “Ithu enna kothari”? which roughly translates to “What the #@*$”?!
+Amma (mother) covered her face with her hands and Appa (father) looked down and around angrily muttering “Ithu enna kothari”? which roughly translates to “What the #@*$”?!
 Despite my work, I still cringe if my parents are around when lips lock and clothes start to come off onscreen.

 My experience as a young Tamil girl, parallels that of many young girls of many cultures.
 Many parents were scared to teach their children about their bodies for fear that it would entice them to behave immorally.
 Instead their references to female genitalia was indirect, condescending and controlling, reflecting the belief that sexual expression among girls and women is wrong at any age or stage of life.
 For example, the phrase, shame, shame, puppy shame, was popularly used among Tamils to comment on their childrens’ body positioning or behaviour.
 It meant, “have some shame” and was intended to embarrass children into covering up their offensive naked body.